GitKishorDesai/BlueStone_AIE_Assignment/README.md

 1. **One-Time Steps**: fetch product data → normalize fields → fill gaps with an LLM where needed → generate image embeddings → index everything in a vector DB (Chroma).
-2. **Runtime App** (deployed): given an anchor product, retrieve visually similar candidates from Chroma → apply hard filters → score on weighted criteria → rank → return top-K with explanations.
+2. **Runtime app** (deployed): given an anchor product, retrieve visually similar candidates from Chroma → apply hard filters → score on weighted criteria → rank → return top-K with explanations.
+The homepage also shows 3 randomly-generated example matching sets on load (via a `/discover` endpoint), so the system is demonstrable without needing to search first.

 See [Architecture](#architecture) below for the full flow.